Mintlord3ttah/react-quiz-desktop/react-quiz/README.md

+# To start the programe you should

+* run - npm run dev
+* open another terminal and run - npm  run server

+then you should be good to go but keep in mind that only the first two subjects in the quiz game has questions.
+Looking forward to create more questions for all subjects.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.